neurobiol/proposal/README.md

 # Mathematical guide

+## Purpose

+This document explains the mathematics used in the proposal.

 ## Quantum-Inspired Machine Learning for Predicting Human Sensorimotor Learning and Retention

 ### Master of Science Thesis Proposal
 Student Name: Yashine H. Goolam Hossen